Introduction to Anomaly Detection

 After SL1 begins performing anomaly detection for a device, you can view graphs and data about each anomaly.
 Graphs for anomalies appear on the following pages in SL1:

-• The Machine Learning tab in the Device Investigator.
+• The Anomaly Detection tab in the Device Investigator.

 • The Anomalies widget in the Service Investigator for a business, IT, or device service.

-You can view these graphs by clicking the Expand icon () next to the device or the metric for the device.
+You can view the anomaly detection graphs for the metrics by clicking the Expand icon () next to the metric for the device.
 The Anomaly Chart modal appears, displaying the "Anomaly Index" chart above the chart for the specified metric you are monitoring.

 The "Anomaly Index" chart displays a graph of values from 0 to 100 that represent how far the real data for a metric diverges from its normal patterns.
-The lines in the chart are color-coded by the level of event that gets triggered as the data diverges further and further.
-You can define the thresholds for the Anomaly Index, and whether those values generate alerts, on the Machine Learning Thresholds page (Machine Learning > Thresholds).
-For more information, see Enabling Alerts and Thresholds for the Anomaly Index.
+The lines in the chart are color-coded by the severity level of the event that gets triggered as the data diverges further.

 Using Anomaly Detection to Trigger Events